Generic Name: apalutamide (AP a LOOT a mide)

 Before taking this medicine

-Use effective birth control if your sex partner is able to get pregnant.
-An unborn baby can be harmed if a man fathers the child while he is using apalutamide.
-Keep using birth control for at least 3 months after your last dose.
+Use effective birth control if your sex partner is able to become pregnant.
+Use condoms if your sex partner is pregnant.
+Keep using effective birth control and condoms for at least 3 months after your last dose of apalutamide.

 Also do not to donate sperm while you are taking apalutamide, and during the 3 months after your last dose.